SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_and_Low_Code_Apps.md

 # Dashboards and Low-Code Apps

-This section of the documentation provides you with an overview of two DataMiner modules: the [Dashboards app](xref:newR_D) and [Low-Code Apps](xref:Application_framework).

-Both the Dashboards app and Low-Code Apps module are platform-independent web interfaces that allow you to consolidate any data from the monitored system.
-Dashboards and applications can be as simple or complex as you want, using components that are configured in the same way across both modules.
-These modules are particularly useful for selectively sharing specific data with third parties, without the need to grant access to your entire system.
+With the [Dashboards app](xref:newR_D) and [Low-Code Apps](xref:Application_framework) module, you can consolidate any data from your monitored system, so you can access it on any device.

+Dashboards and low-code apps can be as simple or complex as you want, using [components](xref:Available_visualizations) that are configured in the same way across both modules.
+They are particularly useful for selectively [sharing specific data with third parties](xref:Sharing_a_dashboard), without the need to grant access to your entire system.
-However, Low-Code Apps deviate from the Dashboards app in that they also offer the functionality to trigger actions based on events, display panels as pop-up window or overlays on pages, and incorporate menus and submenus into the header bar.

-Both Dashboards and Low-Code Apps leverage the same [set of visualizations](xref:Available_visualizations), enabling you to create custom dashboards and applications that seamlessly interact with data from your DataMiner System.
+The main difference between a dashboard and a low-code app is that the latter can combine multiple "dashboards" in one application, with additional functionality: [actions can be triggered based on specific events](xref:LowCodeApps_event_config) (e.g. a user clicks a button, a page is loaded, a panel is closed, etc.), you can [configure panels](xref:LowCodeApps_panel_config) that can for instance be shown as a pop-up window or an overlay, and you can [incorporate menus and submenus into the header bar](xref:LowCodeApps_header_config).